CK-Yong/QboxNext/README.md

 ### For Linux

-Copy the script below into a text file, save it as "somefile.sh".
+Copy the script below into a text file, save it and give it a name like "testqserver.sh".

 ```bash
 #!/bin/bash